hyperledger-labs/private-data-objects/docs/environment.md

 `WAMR-1.1.2`.

 <!-- -------------------------------------------------- -->
-### `WASM_MEM_CONFIG`
+### `PDO_MEMORY_CONFIG`
 (default: `MEDIUM`)

-`WASM_MEM_CONFIG` indicates the memory configuration for the WASM runtime: the runtime's global memory pool size, the WASM module's heap size, and the size of module's operand stack.
-When the variable is set to `SMALL`, the runtime's global memory pool size is set to 1MB.
-If the variable is set to `MEDIUM`, the runtime's memory pool size is set to 2MB.
-When the variable is set to `LARGE`, the runtime's memory pool size is set to 4MB.
+`PDO_MEMORY_CONFIG` indicates the memory configuration for the enclave and WASM runtime: the runtime's global memory pool size, the WASM module's heap size, and the size of module's operand stack.
+When the variable is set to `SMALL`, the runtime's global memory pool size is set to 4MB.
+If the variable is set to `MEDIUM`, the runtime's memory pool size is set to 8MB.
+When the variable is set to `LARGE`, the runtime's memory pool size is set to 16MB.

 <!-- -------------------------------------------------- -->
 <!-- -------------------------------------------------- -->